erf-model/ERF/Docs/sphinx_doc/theory/DNSvsLES.rst

    \ell = \frac{0.76 (e^{sfs})^{1/2}}{\left(\frac{g}{\theta_0}\frac{\partial\theta}{\partial z}\right)^{1/2}}.

 The potential temperature gradient in the denominator dictates the stratification, which is scaled by a reference virtual potential temperature :math:`\theta_0`.
+The mixing length is set to a maximum of :math:`\Delta` to prevent unbounded behavior under weakly stable conditions.

 Then the equation solved to determine :math:`e^{sfs}`, the subfilter contribution to TKE, is: